Ralf Gothóni: Recordings

+Gothóni has premiered over a dozen concertos; in 2004 he played and conducted the premiere of Sir John Tavener's Pratirupa Piano Concerto in London at the composer's 60th birthday concert.
+In the 2005–2006 season he premiered the double concertos by Aulis Sallinen and Curtis Curtis-Smith with violinist Elina Vähälä.
+Gothóni is also regularly heard as a guest artist at major chamber music festivals.

+Published works

-Gothóni's awards include the Finnish Pro Finlandia in 1990 and the Gilmore Artist Award in 1994.
-In 2012 he received the Queen Sofía College of Music award from Her Majesty Queen of Spain.
-He has recorded for various labels, including BIS, Decca, Deutsche Grammophon, EMI, Cpo and Ondine, such works as Benjamin Britten's Piano Concerto, Heitor Villa-Lobos' Choros XI, and the first and second piano concertos of Einojuhani Rautavaara.
-His writings include Luova hetki (The Creative Moment, 1998), "Pyöriikö kuu" ("Does the moon rotate", 2001), "Flyygelin kanssa" ("With the grand piano", 2004) and "Hämähäkki" ("The Spider", 2014).
-His compositions include a full opera, three chamber operas, chamber concerto for viola and chamber ensemble ("Peregrina"), concerto for piano 4-hands and the cantata The Ox and its Shepherd.
+His writings include Luova hetki ("The Creative Moment", 1998), Pyöriikö kuu ("Does the moon rotate", 2001), Flyygelin kanssa ("With the grand piano", 2004) and Hämähäkki ("The Spider", 2014).
+His compositions include a full opera, three chamber operas, (Miraculous Message from a Strange Star, libretto by Hermann Hesse; Hunden, libretto by T. Wulff; Sun in the Sand, libretto by Viivi Luik); a chamber concerto for viola and chamber ensemble, "Peregrina", inspired by the Peregrina poems of the German poet Eduard Mörike, a concerto for piano 4-hands and the cantata The Ox and its Shepherd.
 His arrangement of Hugo Wolf's Italian Songbook and Robert Schumann's Dichterliebe have been performed with great success.

+Awards

+In 1994, Gothóni won the US Gilmore Prize, one of the greatest classical music awards.
+He has also received the Schubert Medal of the Austrian Ministry of Culture in 1978, the Finnish Cultural Foundation's Recognition Award in 1983, and the Pro Finlandia Medal in 1990.
+In 2012, Queen Sofia of Spain honored him for his artistic and pedagogical achievements.

-Private life
+Personal life

-Ralf Gothóni's first spouse was Arja Gothóni; their son, Mark Gothóni (born 1967), is a violinist, chamber musician, and professor at the Berlin University of the Arts.
+Gothóni's first spouse was Arja Gothóni; their son, Mark Gothóni (born 1967), is a violinist, chamber musician, and professor at the Berlin University of the Arts.
 His second spouse was Aila Rath-Gothóni; their son, Maris Gothóni (born 1979), is a pianist and poet.
 Aila Rath-Gothóni died in a traffic accident in 1996.
 His third spouse was violinist Elina Vähälä, but the marriage ended in divorce in 2013.
 Gothóni was married to violist Suzan Saber from 2013 to 2022.